What is dog dehydration?

-If you or your vet suspect your dog is dehydrated it’s likely your vet will carry out a full ‘head to toe’ examination.
-The purpose of this is to establish the severity of the dehydration and also identify the potential cause.
+If your vet suspects your dog is dehydrated it’s likely they will carry out a full ‘head to toe’ examination.
+The purpose of this is to establish the severity of the dehydration and identify the potential cause.
 The reason may be obvious, such an upset tummy or heat stroke.
 However, in other cases, you may just feel your pet is ‘not quite right’.
 It’s likely your vet will recommend some tests, such as blood samples, x-rays and ultrasound scans.

 A blood sample is a quick and easy way to clarify the severity of your pet’s dehydration and can help identify a cause and decide what treatment is needed.
 The blood is usually taken from a vein located in one of your pet’s front legs or a large vein in their neck called the jugular vein.

 The most effective way of treating dehydration is to place the pet on a drip.
-This will replace any fluids already lost and also prevent any further dehydration.
+This will replace any fluids already lost and also prevent further dehydration.

 An alternative method for rehydrating pets is administering fluid under their skin to form a ‘camel shaped’ hump.
 This fluid is then absorbed over a few hours.
-However, it’s less effective at correcting dehydration than a drip, and is only suitable for mild dehydration.
+However, it’s less effective at correcting dehydration than a drip, and is only suitable for mild cases.